Your U of T Resource Finder

 Government-Funded Awards

-Canada Graduate Scholarships-Doctoral (CGS D) Program
+Canada Graduate Research Scholarship-Doctoral (CGRS-D) Program

-Canada Graduate Scholarships-Master’s (CGS-M) Program
+Canada Graduate Research Scholarships-Master’s (CGRS-M) Program

 MINDS Master’s Scholarships for Indigenous Students